Sandra Schmid: Awards and honors

 In 1976, Schmid was awarded the British Columbia Provincial Scholarship and the Vancouver Student Civic Citizenship Award.
 She was the Helen Hay Whitney Post-doctoral Fellow at Yale University from 1985 to 1987.
 In 1990, she received a Junior Career Recognition Award from the American Society of Cell Biology, and in 1994 she received the American Heart Established Investigator Award.
 From 2000 until 2010 she received an NIH MERIT Award.
 In 2002, she earned the University of California San Diego Athena Pinnacle Award in Biotechnology.
 In 2006 she was the Elected Fellow of the American Association for the Advancement of Science.
 In 2009 she received the American Society for Biochemistry and Molecular Biology William C. Rose Award, and she was also elected as the President of the American Society of Cell Biology.
-In 2020, Schmid was elected to the National Academy of Sciences (NAS) for her distinguished and continuing achievements in original research.
+In 2020, Schmid was elected to the National Academy of Sciences (NAS) for her distinguished and continuing achievements in original research..
+In 2025 she received the American Society for Cell Biology E.B.
+Wilson Award, in recognition of her 'far-reaching contributions to cell biology over a lifetime in science.

-Personal life

 Schmid married Bill Balch in 1984.
 In 1986, they both took jobs in the cell biology department at Scripps Research.
 She has two children and credits her supportive husband for her ability to balance work and family.